 PI Name: Kerry Dooley

-Science Education Title: Permeameter: Single and Two-Phase Flow in Packed Beds
+Science Education Title: Single and Two-Phase Flow in Packed Beds

 Overview

-The goal of this experiment is to determine the magnitude of maldistribution in typical packed beds, in both single phase and two-phase flow, and the effects of this maldistribution on pressure drop.
+The goal of this experiment is to determine the magnitude of maldistribution in typical packed beds, in both single phase and two-phase (gas-liquid) flow, and the effects of this maldistribution on pressure drop.
 The concepts of residence time distribution and dispersion are introduced through the use of tracers, and these concepts are related to physical maldistribution.

-Gas-liquid countercurrent vertical packed beds (packed columns) are frequently used in separation processes such as distillation, absorption, and stripping.1 Cocurrent horizontal packed beds are often used as reactors or adsorbers with a solid catalyst or adsorbent.
-In both cases (as separators or reactors), the packing increases the surface area of vapor-liquid contact.1 Packing can exist in two forms: dumped packing consisting of random or simple geometric shapes of materials such as clays, metals or ceramic oxides, or structured packing, consisting of highly defined interconnected geometric networks (usually corrugated) that can reduce pressure drop compared to most dumped packings.1 However, whether horizontal or vertical, maldistribution (channeling) can degrade the performance of the separator, reactor or adsorber; sometimes, various types of flow distributors can be employed to mitigate the effects.2 It is always important to quantify how much maldistribution might occur and to over-design the unit to account for its occurrence.
+Channeling in a single-phase flow can occur along walls or just by preferential flow through a larger portion of the bed cross-section.
+Channeling in two-phase flow can result from even more complex causes, and simple two-phase flow theories seldom predict pressure drops in packed beds.
+A goal of design is always to minimize the extent of channeling by finding the optimal bed and particle diameters for the design flow rates, and by packing a bed in a way to minimize settling.
+It is always important to quantify how much maldistribution might occur and to over-design the unit to account for its occurrence.

 The permeameter apparatus measures pressure drop P and tracer (dye) output concentration at the exit of horizontal packed beds of armored glass, for either water flow, air flow, or two-phase flow (Figure 1).
-Water enters through a control valve and can be routed through manual valves to any of five beds (48” long, 3” I.D.) with different size glass bead packings.
+Water enters through a control valve and can be routed through manual valves to any of five beds (48” long, 3” I.D.) with different size glass bead dumped (random) packings.
 The pressure drop is measured using a pressure transmitter.
-The water flow is measured by a DP (orifice) transmitter and the air flow by a dry test meter (similar to a home gas meter).
+The water flow is measured by a differential pressure (DP, orifice) transmitter and the air flow by a dry test meter (similar to a home gas meter).
 The dye sample is injected upstream by an automated sampling valve.
 The dye exit concentration from a bed is measured using a UV-Vis spectrometer.
 Residence time distributions are calculated from the tests and compared to the predictions of theories of dispersion in packed beds.
 Two-phase flow can be studied in bed 5, which contains the largest particles.

-Figure 1: Process and instrumentation diagram of the permeameter
+Figure 1: Process and instrumentation diagram of the apparatus.

+Figure 2.
+3-D rendering of the apparatus.
+Bed #1 is at the top, bed #5 at the bottom.
+The water control valve is on the left (red bonnet).
+The DP transmitter is at the top center (blue).

 Principles:

+Gas-liquid countercurrent vertical packed beds (packed columns) are frequently used in separation processes such as distillation, absorption, and stripping.1 Cocurrent horizontal packed beds are often used as reactors or adsorbers with a solid catalyst or adsorbent.
+In both cases (as separators or reactors), the packing increases the surface area of vapor-liquid contact.1 Packing can exist in two forms: dumped packing consisting of random or simple geometric shapes of materials such as clays, metals or ceramic oxides, or structured packing from common metal and plastics, consisting of highly defined interconnected geometric networks (usually corrugated metals or plastics) that can reduce pressure drop compared to most dumped packings.1 However, whether horizontal or vertical, maldistribution (channeling) can degrade the performance of the separator, reactor or adsorber; sometimes, various types of flow distributors can be employed to mitigate the effects.2

 The single phase packed bed P’s can be compared to the predictions of the Ergun equation.3